Coencidental/My-Terminal-Application/README.md

 -   `A PDF/e-book file organisation tool, with a read, bookmark, and search function`
 -   `A command line operated VST audio plugin for a Digital Audio Workstation`

-I decided for each of these that I would be limited by the scope of the nature of a terminal application, the lack of available language support, the timeframe and complexity involved outweighing the educational utilitarianism of a dense yet straightforward alternative, or that I'd be missing particular features I was requiring out of my project.
+I decided for each of these that I would be either: limited by the scope of the nature of a terminal application, the lack of available language support, the timeframe and complexity involved outweighing the educational utilitarianism of a more straightforward alternative, or that I'd be missing particular features I was desiring out of my project.

+The common features that held my interest in my initial research phase were more intricate concepts of input/output, particularly those involving audio interpretation/manipulation.
+Rather than focusing on what I defined as sufficient complexity in the project idea, I found myself more interested in the relationship between the three contributing elements: the user/s, the input, and the output.
+I decided early on that when using a relatively simple input/output environment, I would be able to achieve a far more meaningful interaction with the user if I focused on taking advantage of them, rather than allowing them to take advantage of the program.

-After deciding against pursuing these projects, I turned my focus to projects revolving around logic, namely card games.
+After deciding against pursuing the previously mentioned projects, I turned my focus to projects revolving around logic, namely card games.
 In my initial experimentation, I considered implementing a drawn GUI, but I found it counter-intuitive to the process of cementing my basic programming skills.
-Instead, I examined what input and output a simple terminal application could utilise, and found the concept of a reflex/reaction based application a perfect contrast to the simple interface a terminal offers.
+Instead, I examined what input and output a simple terminal application can utilise to engage a user, and found the simple idea of a reflex/reaction based application far more appealing and genuinely engaging than any of the alternatives.

-'Snap' was a particularly appealing project in the simple nature of how it operates, entertaining the player by nature of a psychological/physiological stimulation, as opposed to the sensory focused stimulation typical applications utilise.
-Of course, a conjunction of the two provides increased functionality and potential, but for the criteria of this project a purely terminal application is more suitable.
+'Snap' was a particularly appealing project in the simple nature of how it operates, entertaining the player by psychological/physiological stimulation, rather than sensory focused stimulation *typical* applications utilise.
+Of course, a conjunction of the two provides exponentially increased functionality and potential, but for the criteria and timeframe of this project, a purely terminal based application was more suitable than trying to integrate a GUI.

 The concept of ruby-driven audio processing is certainly still extremely interesting to me, and in the near future I would love to revisit the idea of building a VST that cooperates with own DAW of choice.

 ## Features and Functionality

-When originally designing 'The Great Mental Snap', I required several core features out of my finished program.
+When originally designing 'The Great Mental Snap', I required several core features out of my finished program:

 ### Core Features